albertocerrone/Can-I-Eat-This/README.md

 ![img](img/readme/landingPage.png)<br>
 When you land on Can I Eat This, the first page will allow you to select your allergies and intolerances. <br>
-These values will be stored, then every time you will visit us, we'll remember about your choices.
+These values will be stored, then every time you will visit the website, we'll remember about your choices.

 After selecting all your preferences you can navigate to the next page using the button `Continue` at the bottom of the page.